 4. Hand Gestures

-According to a study by Vanessa Van Edwards, lead investigator for Science of People, hand gestures are one of the five key patterns of all successful TED talks.
+According to a study by Vanessa Van Edwards, hand gestures are one of the five key patterns of all successful TED talks.
 In other words, the more you gesture with your hands, the better the likelihood of your presentation being a stellar success.

 Use your hands to communicate different points in your presentation.
 The most effective way to do this is to use your fingers to count the points you’re explaining.